Skip to content

 Providing the whole workforce with well-fitting PPE not only makes everyone safer, but it also makes the industry more inclusive, too.

-NAWIC Yorkshire is running a campaign to address the widespread inequalities in the PPE provided across the construction industry and beyond.
+NAWIC Yorkshire has been running a campaign to address the widespread inequalities in the PPE provided across the construction industry and beyond.

 We need to keep the conversations flowing about experiences with PPE, and what we can do to be a safer and more inclusive industry.